 Your loan type options for this program include a Conventional-insured loan, FHA-insured loan or USDA Rural Development-guaranteed loan.
 If your downpayment is 20% or more and you qualify for a conventional loan, mortgage insurance is not required.
-Click here for current First Home Focused Program interest rates.
+Click here for current First Home Targeted Program interest rates.

 NIFA loans are subject to a potential IRS federal recapture tax during the first 9 years of the loan.
 You may be subject to a recapture tax if all of the following events occur:

 For example, if you sell your home five years after closing for a gain but your adjusted gross income is below the IRS maximum limit, there is no recapture tax due.
 Additionally, if you sell your home eight years after closing at a loss and your adjusted gross income does exceed the IRS maximum limit, there is no recapture tax.

 The maximum recapture tax amount is 6.25% of your loan amount.
 Your NIFA Participating Lender will provide you with a Potential Recapture Tax Notice at the time of loan application and at closing.
 You should save a copy of this notice as it provides important information you will need.
 If your home is sold before the end of 9 years, you are responsible for completing IRS Form 8828 and including it with your federal tax return whether you owe a recapture tax amount or not.